logo

-This study investigates the relationship between vitamin D deficiency and uncontrolled type 2 diabetes mellitus (T2DM), indicated by elevated HbA1c levels, and the association between fasting C peptide levels and uncontrolled T2DM.
-A retrospective cohort study of T2DM patients (aged 18+) with baseline data on vitamin D, fasting C peptide, and HbA1c was conducted.
-Binary logistic regression analyses revealed significant associations between vitamin D and C peptide levels with uncontrolled diabetes.
-Higher levels of both were linked to a decreased likelihood of uncontrolled diabetes.
+This study investigates the relationship between vitamin D deficiency and uncontrolled type 2 diabetes mellitus (T2DM) indicated by elevated glycosylated hemoglobin (HbA1c) levels, and assesses the association between fasting C peptide levels and uncontrolled T2DM, given their roles in β-cell function and insulin secretion.
+A retrospective cohort design was used, enrolling adults with T2DM with baseline vitamin D, fasting C peptide, and HbA1c data.
+Data were collected from electronic medical records with follow-up after three months.
+Binary logistic regression analyses explored associations between vitamin D and C peptide levels and uncontrolled T2DM (HbA1c > 7%).
+Point estimates suggested that higher vitamin D (B = -0.097) and C peptide (B = -0.222) levels were associated with lower odds of uncontrolled diabetes, though these associations were not statistically significant.
+Overall, higher vitamin D and C peptide levels appeared to correlate with decreased likelihood of uncontrolled diabetes, warranting further investigation.

 Publisher